 Infosys CEO Salil Parekh will be paid a fixed salary of Rs 6.5

-crores Bengaluru, Jan 4 (PTI) Infosys CEO Salil Parekh will be paid a fixed salary of Rs 6.5 crores and would be eligible for variable pay of Rs 9.75 crores at the end of the 2018-2019 fiscal year, according to a top company executive.
+crores (Eds: Recasting intro, para 3) Bengaluru, Jan 4 (PTI) Infosys CEO Salil Parekh will be paid a fixed salary of Rs 6.5 crores and would be eligible for variable pay of Rs 9.75 crores at the end of the 2018-19 fiscal year.

 "Infosys CEO Salil Parekh will be paid a fixed salary of Rs 6.5 crores.
 He would be eligible for variable pay of Rs 9.75 crores at the end of the fiscal year," independent board member at Infosys Kiran Mazumdar Shaw told PTI here.